Sacramento - Things to Do in Sacramento

 Where can I find a Sacramento events calendar?

-The Sacramento365 website maintains the most comprehensive events calendar for the area, covering concerts, festivals, sports, and community events.
+The Sacramento365 website maintains the most complete events calendar for the area, covering concerts, festivals, sports, and community events.
 You can also check the Sacramento Bee's events section or the Visit Sacramento official tourism site for updated listings.
 Most venues like the Golden 1 Center and Memorial Auditorium post their schedules directly on their websites as well.

 What's in downtown Sacramento?